priyasng/Age_Predictor/README.md

-# Age Predictor - MACHINE LEARNING AND DEEP LEARNING PROJECT
+# Genrator - MACHINE LEARNING AND DEEP LEARNING PROJECT

 ## Objective : Python program to build a model to predict age and gender of a person.